niolabs/docs/docs/running-nio/locally.md

 Back in your terminal, paste the command copied from the create instance modal into the command line to create your project.

+When it prompts you for an optional secure instance configuration, choose Yes (Y).
+Press return for the default on all following prompts.

 > Note: you need nio-cli 0.6.0+ to run this command.

 ```